All This And Earth-2's Journal|

 THE MOURNING STAR VOL. 1: Also from Bodega (publishers of DAYBREAK) comes…another black-and-white book detailing life after an apocalypse.
 Actually, Ralph’s book kind of whetted my appetite for this, I think—DAYBREAK was an all-too-brief opening chapter, where writer-artist Kazimir Strzepek’s book takes the time to stretch out into a fairly dense, multi-character epic (of undetermined length, so far).
 The book opens as a rogue comet all but decimates a thriving civilization, then jumps ahead several months to follow a few groups of survivors—including Klavir, who searches for his kidnapped lost love, and an amnesiac “Snipper Sniper” (a kind of scissor-wielding ninja) at war with an evil army.
 This may be the first time I’ve read a story about an already-alien civilization struggling to survive after the end of their world; the setting of THE MOURNING STAR is not our planet, so there’s an added layer of strangeness as we learn about the world that was alongside the new, post-comet world of carnivorous beasts, roving bandits, and dream-eating ghosts.
 The artwork is an interesting mix of manga and American indie styles, and the narrative successfully mingles post-disaster trauma, suspense, action, and occasional toilet humour—no easy feat, but Strzepek pulls it off nicely.
 This book looks pretty tiny at first, at roughly the size of a CD case (which makes the $16 CDN price tag seem a bit steep at first), but it’s a good long read for the price at about 200 pages.
 I’ll be definitely keeping an eye out for Volume Two.

-: Okay, I’m all for something different, but this “dissection of corporate news” from writer/artist Jonathan Hickman is just plain hard on the eyes.
+THE NIGHTLY NEWS #1: Okay, I’m all for something different, but this “dissection of corporate news” from writer/artist Jonathan Hickman is just plain hard on the eyes.
 Hickman’s mini tells of a crazed cult led by a mysterious messiah called “The Voice”, whose emissaries begin a sniper spree where the targets quickly become the on-scene news anchors.
 At least, I think that’s what it was about—about five pages in, my brain started reeling from the annoying factoids that were popping up all over the damn thing.
 This book is designed to death, combining Brian Wood-style urban imagery with a slew of pop-up style captions and some occasionally cool artwork, but the overall effect is more mind-numbing than thought-provoking.
 Alternately boring, preachy, and pretentious, THE NIGHTLY NEWS also carries a fairly disturbing message in its letters page, where Hickman sanctimoniously tells us that “some people just need killing”.
 Yeah, good luck with that.